 There’s no bidding process either; you just find the freelancer you like and click their “buy now” button.

-For Graphic Design Work
+The Best Services for Outsourced Graphic Design Work

 One of the core tenets of outsourcing is to let someone else do the work you’re not good at, and I’ve come to understand I’m just not a great designer!